alovajs/alovajs.github.io/docs/tutorial/07-project/01-best-practice/03-skills.md

 ## Send request useRequest OR method

-The `useRequest` provided by alova will only send a request and get the response data under normal circumstances, so why not use the method instance to send the request directly, because `useRequest` can help us automatically manage `loading` and `data` , `error` and other responsive data that can be used directly, so if you need to use these states, use `useRequest` without maintaining the data yourself.
+The `useRequest` provided by alova will only send a request and get the response data under normal circumstances, so why not use the method instance to send the request directly, because `useRequest` can help us automatically manage `loading`, `data`, `error`, and other responsive data that can be used directly, so if you need to use these states, use `useRequest` without maintaining the data yourself.
 But on the contrary, you don't need to only apply `useRequest` in the whole project.
 For example, when you only care about getting information and don't need to use `loading`, `error`, etc., when getting data outside the component, you can use method instance to send the request.

 ## Update state and cache at the same time